Linkedin

 Key takeaways:

-• A HELOC is a flexible line of credit that's tied to your home's value.
+• A HELOC is a flexible line of credit that's secured by your home.

 • HELOCs can provide cash for people who need to fund home improvements, consolidate debt, or meet other financial goals.

-• It's important to compare HELOC rates and terms to decide if a home equity line of credit is the best fit for your needs.
+• Compare HELOC rates and terms to decide if a home equity line of credit is the best fit for your needs.

 It helps to know the facts before you make a decision.
-Let's look at how a HELOC works, the pros and cons, and when it makes sense to use one.
+Let's look at how a HELOC works, the pros and cons, and when it might make sense to use one.

 What is a HELOC and why consider one?

 HELOC stands for home equity line of credit.
-Home equity is the difference between what you owe on your home and what it's worth.
+Home equity is the difference between what you owe on your home and what it's worth on the open market.

 When you get a HELOC, you have an initial draw period in which you can access funds.
 In other words, you can borrow, repay, and borrow more as often as you like, up to your limit.
 Once the draw period ends, you enter the repayment period and can’t borrow more.